Act of Parliament (United Kingdom): First reading

 The first reading is a formality and no debate or vote occurs.
 A notice that a bill is being presented for its first reading appears on the Order Paper for that day.
 The European Union (Amendment) Bill appeared on the Order Paper for 17 December 2007 as follows:

 As we can see in this video footage of the first reading, the MP is called by the Speaker at the commencement of public business and brings a 'dummy bill', a sheet of paper with the short and long titles and the names of up to twelve supporters, to the Clerk of the House at the Table.
 The Clerk reads out the short title and the Speaker says "Second reading what day?"
 For all government bills, the response is almost always "tomorrow", or the next sitting day.

 A date is also set for private members bills.
 The decision for scheduling such bills is crucial as they are not given 'government time' to be debated.
 The bill is recorded in the proceedings as having been read for a first time, having been ordered to be printed and to be read a second time on a particular date.

-In the case of a Government Bill, Explanatory Notes, which try to explain the effect of the Bill in more simple language, are also usually ordered to be printed.
+In the case of a government bill, Explanatory Notes, which try to explain the effect of the bill in simple language, are also usually ordered to be printed.
 Again, in the case of the European Union (Amendment) Bill this appeared in Hansard as follows:

 A bill introduced in this way is known as a presentation bill.
 Bills can also be introduced in the Commons by being brought in from the Lords, being brought in by resolution (like the Finance Bill) or when an MP gets leave to bring in a ten-minute rule bill.

-A Government Bill can be introduced first into either House.
+A government bill can be introduced first into either House.
 Bills which begin in the Lords have '[Lords]' suffixed to its title when in the Lords and '[HL]' when in the Commons.
 Bills which deal primarily with taxation or public expenditure begin their passage in the Commons since the financial privileges of that House mean that it has primacy in these matters (see Parliament Acts 1911 and 1949).
 Conversely, bills relating to the judicial system, Law Commission bills and consolidation bills begin their passage in the House of Lords which by convention has primacy in these matters.